pmeeny/CI-MS2-BicepMusicFanSite/README.md

 1. Create an account at https://console.developers.google.com
 2. Create an API key and setup the account as requested by google, for example billing information
 3. Configure 2 API's, Maps JavaScript API and Geocoding API
-3. In the credentials screen, set the web restrictions url referrer to the urls of where the site will be hosted as well as your local development enviroment, for example http://127.0.0.1:5500/
+3. In the credentials screen, set the web restrictions url referrer to the urls of where the site will be hosted as well as your local development environment, for example http://127.0.0.1:5500/
-4. In the API restrictions section in the crednetials screen, limit to 2 API's: Maps JavaScript API and Geocoding API
+4. In the API restrictions section in the credentials screen, limit to 2 API's: Maps JavaScript API and Geocoding API
-5. In the events.html file under the footer, update the google maps srcipt src to include your API key
+5. In the events.html file under the footer, update the google maps script src to include your API key

 ## Email JS
 1. Create an account at emailjs.com
 2. In the integration screen in the emailjs dashboard, note your userid
-3. Create a gmail email service in the Email Services section and note the id
+3. Create a
+ email service in the Email Services section and note the id
 4. Create a email template in the Email templates section and note the id
 5. Update the script sendEmail.js, method sendMail with your user id, email service id and email template id

 ## Cypress Testing framework.
 1. Create an account at cypress.io
-2. Setup a project in the dashbioard at cypress.io
+2. Setup a project in the dashboard at cypress.io
-3. Install cypress in your development enviroment by following the steps in https://docs.cypress.io/guides/getting-started/installing-cypress
+3. Install cypress in your development environment by following the steps in https://docs.cypress.io/guides/getting-started/installing-cypress
 4. The testcases/scripts for this project are available at /cypress/integration
 5. Check that cypress is configured correctly so that the 6 test cases can be run locally with Cypress.
 These are described in greater detail in the TESTING readme file
+6. In each test case update the cy.visit call with your local server ipaddress and port, for example http://127.0.0.1:5500
-6. To setup code coverage for your tests follow the steps at https://docs.cypress.io/guides/tooling/code-coverage
+7. To setup code coverage for your tests follow the steps at https://docs.cypress.io/guides/tooling/code-coverage
-7. The code coverage generated at each run is available in a coverage folder
+8. The code coverage generated at each run is available in a coverage folder

 # Credits
 - In the file events.js, I built on a tutorial that described connecting to the ticketmaster api, and parsing the json data that is returned: https://developer.ticketmaster.com/products-and-docs/tutorials/events-search/search_events_with_discovery_api.html